Cucciman/Barcelona-Madrid-Postgresql-Meetup-CfP/README.md

 ### 3. selected
 This directory contains the proposals that have been selected for upcoming meetups.
 Once a proposal is approved, it is moved here.

-### 4. resources
-This directory includes guidelines, templates, and other documentation for contributors.
-Refer to these resources to ensure your proposal meets our standards and requirements.

 ## How It Works

 ### Submitting a Proposal